-Government in New Zealand is open, accessible and accountable with a stable regulatory environment.
 All laws and key government decisions are usually made after public consultation where any interested person is welcome to make a submission.
-However, Parliament can where necessary, legislate quickly with minimal public input.
+However, Parliament can, where necessary, legislate quickly with minimal public input.

-The small size of New Zealand and its government makes it easy to gain access to and communicate with Ministers, their officials and Members of Parliament.
 Also, the political parties in Parliament comprising the Opposition, and the need for Ministers to answer to Parliament, ensures that the Government is held continuously accountable for its actions.

 Government in New Zealand is based on the principle of the rule of law, which means that any decisions made by Government must be in accordance with the law.
 Decisions made unlawfully can be challenged in the courts.
 There is also a system of local government.
-Each region, city, and district has its own elected council which governs local matters and makes local decisions, such as decisions about planning controls, permitted uses and zoning and construction permits.
+Each region, city, and district have its own elected council which governs local matters and makes local decisions, such as decisions about planning controls, permitted uses and zoning, and construction permits.
 Legislation made by Parliament always overrides any local rules made by local councils.